oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 > 2. For compactness these examples use a simplified `request_id`
 >    rather than the UUID_v4 format recommended for OpenC2.

 The Producer initiates this process by publishing a `query` request to `oc2/cmd/all`.
-The OpenC2 request message content and corresponding MQTT PUBLISH control packet are:
+The OpenC2 request message contents and corresponding MQTT PUBLISH control packet are shown below, followed by the Consumer replies.
+The PUBLISH control packet fields and OpenC2 message content that varies among the packets is shown in red in the packet examples for clarity.

 ``` json